fbpx

 1. Garlic

-There’s a reason why people equate bad breathe to onions.
+There’s a reason why people equate bad breath to onions.
 Garlic being a type of onion contains volatile organic compounds which get absorbed in the bloodstream and lungs causing bad breath.
-Dr Swartzberg, a clinical professor emeritus at UC Berkeley and the University of California San Francisco suggests an experiment to prove how fast garlic gets absorbed in the body altering the smell hence causing body odour.
+Dr Swartzberg, a clinical professor emeritus at UC Berkeley and the University of California San Francisco suggests an experiment to prove how fast garlic gets absorbed in the body altering the smell and hence causing body odour.

 Rub crushed garlic on your feet and wait for 30 minutes.
 After the time has elapsed, you can detect the garlic taste in your mouth.